1Ridwan/k8s-project/README.md

 ## Screenshots
 ![Website](./images/1.png)
+2048 app successfully deployed on my custom subdomain

 ![ArgoCD](./images/2.png)
+ArgoCD application shows all the resources created for the app deployment

 ![Grafana 1](./images/3.png)
-Green section represents a new pod that was automatically deployed by ArgoCD after I commited and pushed a change to GitHub
+Grafana dashboard showing CPU usage per pod in my apps namespace -> The green section represents a new pod that was automatically deployed by ArgoCD after I commited and pushed a change to GitHub

 ![Grafana 2](./images/4.png)
+Grafana dashboard showing CPU and Memory usage in my cluster

 ---